-Prepared by the Department of Youth, Marriage and Family Life http://www.dioceseoftrenton.org/family )
+(adapted from the Department of Youth, Marriage and Family Life http://www.dioceseoftrenton.org/family )

 Congratulations on your engagement and your decision to marry in the Catholic Church.
 Your loving relationship is a gift to all you encounter.
 The following checklist will guide you through the marriage preparation process from now until your wedding day, the beginning of a marriage to last a lifetime!

 At least 18 months before your wedding ...
 You are encouraged to register at Holy Cross and become an active parishioner, supporting the financial and spiritual life of your parish.
 For weddings, to be considered a parishioner at Holy Cross, you must be in the parish at least a year before calling to talk about your wedding.

 As soon your engagement is official, you should call your parish and schedule your first meeting with your Pastoral Minister (priest, deacon or lay minister), who may also serve as the celebrant for your wedding.

 What should happen at your first meeting(s) at your parish:

 - If you are newly registered in your parish or have been away from the area for some time, this is a getting-to-know-you session.
 It’s also a time to discuss your hopes and dreams about marriage.

 - Catholic persons should be prepared to present a recent certificate of Baptism with notations of all other sacraments (communion, confirmation and any prior marriages in the Church).

 - Marriage preparation in the Church requires a pre-nuptial investigation (PNI), which is all about your marital readiness.